 After 31 years of homeschooling, my youngest son graduated, bringing my homeschooling days to an end.
 We taught all eight of our kids from kindergarten all the way through to graduation.
 Was it hard?
 Yes!
 But it was also SO worth it, and I would gladly do it again if I had to make that choice.
-So, giving you some tips on how to homeschool was a natural decision.
+So, giving you 7 tips on how to homeschool was a natural decision.

 I learned as I went, and today I want to share some things I learned along the way (usually the hard way!), that I wish someone had told me when we first started teaching our kids.

 1. Make sure you have goals and prioritize things based on those goals.

 Having goals and priorities will guide you on days that are extra busy, or when you feel overwhelmed.
 Always start your day with what your top priority.
 If you don’t get EVERYTHING done in a day that you want to, you have at least accomplished the most important ones.

 God makes it very easy to know what our priorities are in II Peter 1:6:

 ….add to your faith, virtue (character); and to character, knowledge.

 Start your day with building your kids faith (Bible reading, and memory), next character training, and THEN start on the academics.
 God will bless your day when you give Him the first part of it, and follow His priorities.

 2. Be sure and have a schedule or routine.